MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/concepts/provisioned-reservation-update.md

 ---
 # Azure OpenAI provisioned December 2024 update

-In early-December, 2024, Microsoft launched several changes to the Provisioned offering.
+In early December, 2024, Microsoft launched several changes to the provisioned offering.
 These changes include:
 - A new deployment type, Data zone provisioned
 - Updated hourly pricing for global and data zone provisioned deployment types
 - New Azure Reservations for Global and Data zone provisioned deployment types